Welcome To My Spetsnaz 5

 These pictures show how I have fitted the

-parachute to the figure, after I have used parts from a second parachute to
+parachute to the figure, after I have used parts and straps from a second and

 how I did it. - Parachute